-A methodological alteration was introduced in 2009, data of consumption and incomes were collected in a partly common data survey.
-So, a new Household Budget and Living Conditions Survey (HBLS) was established.
-Based on this data collection, two different data productions were carried out, one was focused on consumption and the other one was focused on income.
-The income data was used as background information only for sorting the households into income deciles.
+A modification was introduced in 2009 at the Household budget data collection, consumption and incomes were collected in a partly common data survey.
+In consequence a new Household Budget and Living Conditions Survey (HBLS) has been established.
+Based on it two different data processings are carried out, one being focused on consumption and the other on income.
+In the case of income data income is used as background information only, for sorting into income deciles.

 The sample covered about a fifth percent of Hungarian private households.
 The surveyed households kept a detailed diary about their expenses for two weeks, which was followed by a detailed interview about their consumption, incomes and other characteristics at the end of the year.

-Poverty or social exclusion have been widely used terms in Europe since the Treaty of Nice.
+Poverty or social exclusion are widely used terms in Europe since the Treaty of Nice from 2000.
 Fight against poverty is one of the most important challenges the European Union is facing.
 Basic objectives related to this issue were formulated by the Council of Europe in the Europe 2020 Strategy (in the context of smart, sustainable and inclusive growth) in 2010.
-According to this, EU Member States pledged to bring at least 20 million people out of poverty and social exclusion by 2020.
+According to this, EU Member States pledged to bring at least 20 million people out of poverty and social exclusion.

-Data on poverty and social exclusion are collected and produced by the National Statistical Offices based on the EU-SILC survey on the income and living conditions of households related to the EC Regulation 1177/2003 on community statistics.
-In Hungary, following this regulation data are collected by the Hungarian Central Statistical Office and transmitted to the Eurostat.
+Data on poverty and social exclusion are collected and produced by the National Statistical Offices based on the Framework regulation for Social Statistics 2019/1700 (covering all social data collections and a connecting Delegated Act 2020/258 covering EU-SILC) and forwards it to Eurostat.
+In Hungary, following these regulations data are collected by the Hungarian Central Statistical Office and transmitted to the Eurostat.
 Indicators published by HCSO are considered as preliminary until they are validated by Eurostat.

 Detailed data of incomes are reported according to the methodology of EU-SILC, because these income data are used for the international comparison as well.
 Some income items previously considered as income do not add in total net income, so these items cannot be directly compared.
 For the sake of the direct comparison, the items left out are listed at the end of the table.